MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Related Work

+As the self-attention based Transformer network models the global long-range dependence, it can achieve comparable or better performance than CNN.
+Many researchers attempt to introduce the Transformer into multi-modality problems \cite{tan2019lxmert, gabeur2020multi, huang2020multimodal, dai2021Transmed, feng2021accelerated, dalmaz2021resvit, truong2021right, liu2021visual, TriTransNet2021MM, nagrani2021attention,chaudhuri2022cross,wu2023sentimental}.
+Part of them adopts BERT-like \cite{devlin2018bert} framework which concatenates multi-modalities along the channel dimension \cite{mao2021transformer, dai2021Transmed} or sums the tokens of each modality~\cite{TriTransNet2021MM} before input.
+Although good performance can be obtained, however, these methods only conduct the self-affinity computation to obtain the coarse fused features which may limit their final results.
 Some works also attempt to handle this problem with cross-attention mechanism~\cite{li2020flat, MECT21ACL, zolfaghari2021crossclr}.
 For example, Tan $et\ al.$~\cite{tan2019lxmert} propose LXMERT framework for learning the connections of vision and language semantics for vision-and-language reasoning.
 Yu $et\ al.$~\cite{MT2020TIP} present a Multimodal Transformer (MT) framework by using an image encoder and a caption decoder for image captioning.
 Nagrani $et\ al.$~\cite{nagrani2021attention} propose Multimodal Bottleneck Transformer (MBT) used latent units to fuse the cross-modal information for audiovisual fusion.
 Feng $et\ al.$~\cite{feng2021accelerated} propose a multimodal transformer (MTrans) that leverages a modified attention mechanism, i.e., cross attention, to fuse the complementary information of multi-modal for accelerated magnetic resonance imaging.
 Curto $et\ al.$~\cite{curto2021dyadformer} develop a multi-modal multi-subject Transformer architecture (Dyadformer) to fuse both video and audio modality for dyadic interactions.
 Gabeur $et\ al.$~\cite{gabeur2020multi} introduce a Multi-modal Transformer (MMT) to jointly encode the representation of vision and caption in the video for video retrieval.
 Liu $et\ al.$~\cite{liu2021multimodal} propose a MultiModal Transformer (mmTransformer) framework based on stacked transformers to aggregate multiple channels of contextual information for multi-modal motion prediction.
+Pan $et\ al.$~\cite{pan2022h} introduce a hybrid vision transformer (H-ViT) framework composed of a modal-specific controller and modal information embedding structure for multi-modality vehicle re-identification.
+Wu $et\ al.$~\cite{wu2023sentimental} develop a multi-head Transformer model, termed Seti-Transformer, which leverages prior sentimental knowledge and combines both the content and sentiment information to produce the sentimental sentence.
+Compared with concatenate-based multi-modality Transformers, the cross-attention based methods can model intra- and inter-modality to obtain better feature representations.
+Therefore, they can achieve better performance than the concatenate-based algorithms.
+However, the cross-modality affinities computation is generally defined by the feature representations of multi-modality token, seldom of which considers the domain/modality gap between features of different domains.
+Thus, these models may obtain sub-optimal results only.